-During the period surveyed, there was a substantial difference in what was spent on actual instructional expenses in rich and poor districts and, in 1994, that difference in this measure of instructional expenses was approximately \$3,000.
+During the period-surveyed, there was a substantial difference in what was spent on actual instructional expenses in rich and poor districts and, [41] in 1994, that difference in this measure of instructional expenses was approximately \$3,000.

 To show the disparity in funding and to show if it is increasing or decreasing over the years, various dispersion indexes and mathematical formulas are used.
-Typical is the Gini

-Index,30 which indicates how far the actual distribution of revenue is from providing each proportion of pupils with equal proportion of revenues contrasting the actual distribution with
+Typical is the Gini Index,30 which indicates how far the actual distribution of revenue is from

 McLoone Index using Revenue and ADM - The McLoone Index measures the equity of the lower half of the revenue distribution only.
-It is expressed as a ratio of the actual revenue of all pupils below the median relative to the total revenue these pupils would receive if they were at the median per pupil revenue level in the state.
+It is expressed as a ratio of the actual revenue of all pupils below the median relative to the total revenue these pupils would receive if they were at the median per pupil revenue level [42] in the state.
 The McLoone Index ranges from 0 to 1.
 As the McLoone Index increases, equity for the lower half of the distribution increases.
-This chart depicts the use of state and local revenues added together for each of the 500 districts analyzed and ADM to determine the McLoone Index.-Values range from a low (least equitable) in 1989 of .8833 to a high (most equitable) of .9241 in 1994.
+This chart depicts the use of state and local revenues added together for each of the 500 districts analyzed and ADM to determine the McLoone Index.
+Values range from a low (least equitable) in 1989 of .8833 to a high (most equitable) of 9241 in 1994.
 The trend over the last 5 years has been towards greater equity for the lower half of the distribution when revenue and ADM are used.